nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endif %}

 {% if page.titanium %}
-The SDK can be initialized by inserting the following snippet into your `index.js` file:
+Initialize the SDK by inserting the following snippet into your `index.js` file:

 {% highlight js %}
 $.initialize = function(params) {